i-pan/kaggle-rsna18/README.md

 `mv $TOP/models/classifiers/snapshots/binary/InceptionResNetV2/fold0/weights/weights_subepoch_005.h5 $TOP/models/classifiers/binary/InceptionResNetV2_Fold0Px256_e005.h5`

 Please follow this file name format because the inference code depends on it.
 Make sure you include the exact model architecture name, fold, image resolution, and a suffix for the epoch you used.
-Also note that model checkpoints are saved within `classifier/snapshots` but final checkpoints are stored in `classifier`.
+Note that model checkpoints are saved within `classifiers/snapshots` but final checkpoints should be stored in `classifiers`.
 There are also separate folders for `binary` versus `multiclass` and it's important to retain this distinction.

 For RetinaNet models, model checkpoints will be stored within `$TOP/models/RetinaNet/output/<cloud|skippy>/fold[0-9]_384/`.
 Once you have selected your preferred checkpoint, please store it in `$TOP/models/RetinaNet/output/<cloud|skippy>/fold[0-9]_384_<resnet101|resnet152>_csv_<epochNum>.h5`, which is one directory above where checkpoints were originally saved.